-The UK Athletics Level 4 is a progression from Level 3 that both consolidates learning at Level 3 and prepares the official to operate at national and international level through the introduction of additional modules including meeting management and the use of appropriate technology.
+The UK Athletics Level 4 is a progression from Level 3 that both consolidates learning at Level 3 and prepares the Official to operate at national and international level through the introduction of additional modules including meeting management and the use of appropriate technology.
 Officials who have satisfied the requirements of the Level 4 accreditation system will be listed as Level 4P for two years after qualification but will immediately become eligible to receive information regarding selection for national and international competitions under the auspices of UKA.
-This is a probationary period during which positive assessments are required in order for the official to remain eligible for consideration for selection for such competitions.
-Should such assessments not be received the official will retain their Level 4 designation but will no longer be eligible for selections as mentioned above.
+This is a probationary period during which positive assessments are required in order for the Official to remain eligible for consideration for selection for such competitions.
+Should such assessments not be received the Official will retain their Level 4 designation but will no longer be eligible for selections as mentioned above.
 Detailed guidelines for applicants for Level 4 are produced annually and displayed on the UKA website.

-To achieve Level 4 officials must:
+To achieve Level 4 Officials must:

-- 5.1 Attend a generic workshop delivered by an approved tutor - 5.2 Attend a discipline specific workshop on a chosen area relevant to their discipline, including all of the areas available at Level 4, including photo-finish. - 5.3 Attend a technology workshop specific to their own discipline, including Automatic False Start Equipment, Photo Finish and EDM, - 5.4 Complete a logbook. - 5.5 Show evidence of officiating at a minimum of thirty (30) competitions within three years, and submit at least six (6) positive reports from appropriate officials as described below.
+- (i) Attend a generic workshop delivered by an approved tutor - (ii) Attend a discipline specific workshop on a chosen area relevant to their discipline, including all of the areas available at Level 4, including photo-finish. - (iii) Attend a technology workshop specific to their own discipline, including Automatic False Start Equipment, Photo Finish and EDM. - (iv) Complete a logbook.

-- 5.6 Work with an appropriate mentor - 5.7 Submit logbook for assessment and undergo assessment of competence and knowledge and understanding of UKA and IAAF rules and the differences between them by an approved assessor. - 5.8 Submit reports of successful experience at a minimum of six events, to include specific duties.
+- (v) Show evidence of officiating at a minimum of thirty (30) competitions within three years, and submit at least six (6) positive reports from appropriate Officials as described below. - (vi) Work with an appropriate mentor - (vii) Submit logbook for assessment and undergo assessment of competence and knowledge and understanding of UKA and IAAF rules and the differences between them by an approved assessor. - (viii) Submit reports of successful experience at a minimum of six events, to include specific duties.